 To use device platforms in the policy, first change the configure toggles to Yes, and then select all or individual device platforms the policy applies to.
 If you select individual device platforms, the policy has only an impact on these platforms.
 In this case, sign-ins to other supported platforms are not impacted by the policy.

-Locations - The location is identified by the IP address of the client you have used to connect to Azure Active Directory.
-This condition requires you to be familiar with Trusted IPs.
-Trusted IPs is a feature of multi-factor authentication that enables you to define trusted IP address ranges representing your organization's local intranet.
-When you configure a location conditions, Trusted IPs enables you to distinguish between connections made from your organization's network and all other locations.
-For more details, see Trusted IPs.
+MFA trusted IPs is a feature of multi-factor authentication that enables you to define trusted IP address ranges representing your organization's local intranet.
+When you configure a location condition, Trusted IPs enables you to distinguish between connections made from your organization's network and all other locations.
+For more information, see trusted IPs.

 Legacy authentication refers to clients using basic authentication such as older Office clients that don’t use modern authentication.
 Conditional access is currently not supported with legacy authentication.